Tiny Truckers

 Tiny Truckers is a children's rail ride operated at Chessington World of Adventures Resort in London.
 Originally opened in 1993 under the name ToyTown Truckers.
-As of August 2014, the ride continues to operate.
+As of May 2023, the ride continues to operate.

 History

 Tiny Truckers was manufactured by Zamperla for Chessington World of Adventures Resort in London in 1993.
-It opened in the area of ToyTown, and later moved to the Market Square area.
+It opened in the area of ToyTown, and later moved to the Adventure Point.

 Description

-Set on a powered track in the base of Toy Town, the ride makes its way around the winding track, with green scenery and Dragon's Fury overhead.
+Set on a powered track in Adventure Point, the ride makes its way around the winding track, with green scenery and Dragon's Fury overhead.
 There is no age limit, though children under 1.1 metre in height must be accompanied by an adult.